Skip to main content

 Poor Implant Positioning

 Implants placed in incorrect angulation or location fail faster and create cosmetic problems.
-Proper positioning requires CBCT planning and understanding of bone anatomy, bite forces, and aesthetic principles that rushed treatment misses.
+Proper positioning requires CBCT planning and understanding of bone anatomy, bite forces, and aesthetic principles.

 Inadequate Treatment Planning

-Generic lab restorations cannot match the customization that complex cases require.
+Complex cases benefit from a high level of laboratory customization.
 Our in-house lab since 1985 allows us to control every detail of fabrication and adjust on the spot if issues arise during try-in.

 Teeth work as a system.
 Restorations placed without analyzing how they interact with the rest of your bite create stress points that accelerate failure.
 Proper occlusal design prevents fractures and loosening.

 Implant success depends on adequate bone support.
-Providers who do not perform thorough bone mapping via CBCT before implant placement often place implants in insufficient bone, leading to early failure.
+Thorough bone mapping via CBCT before implant placement helps ensure implants are positioned in adequate bone volume, reducing the risk of early failure.

 Loosening Implants or Abutments